 \section{Symmetric interaction of $\mathrm{SU}(2)_{2k}$ WZW model}

-The calculation in this appendix is based on an argument \cite{cardy2017bulk} for a perturbed CFT with the hamiltonian:
+The calculation in this appendix is based on an argument \cite{cardy2017bulk} for a perturbed CFT with the Hamiltonian:

-Here $\Phi^{j}$ are relevant operators (primiary fields).
+Here $\Phi^{j}$ are relevant operators (primary fields).
 It claims that the smeared boundary state $e^{-\tau_{a} H}|B_{a}\rangle$ with the lowest variational energy can be very close to the ground state.
 This variational energy is given by:

 For the $\mathrm{SU}(2)_{2k}$ WZW model, the relevant operator $\lambda\tr(g^{2})$ is the primary field $\lambda \Phi^{1}$.
 We have $2k+1$ boundary states $|B_{a}\rangle$ for $2a\in \mathbb{Z}$ and $0\le a\le k$.
-Thus the variational energy of the 'smeared' boundary state $e^{-\tau_{a} H}|B_{a}\rangle$ is:
+Thus the variational energy of the smeared boundary state $e^{-\tau_{a} H}|B_{a}\rangle$ is:

 When $\lambda>0$, we can vary $\tau_{a}$ and obtain the minimal of $E_{a}$:

 where $b$ is a positive number only depending on $k$.